iksaif/thinkpad-wmi/README.md

 Directory: /sys/devices/platform/thinkpad-wmi/

 Each setting exposed by the WMI interface is available under its own name in this sysfs directory.
-Read from the file to get the list of options and write an option to the file to set it.
+Read from the file to get the current value (line 1) and list of options (line 2), and write an option to the file to set it.

-Additionally, there are some extra files.
+Additionally, there are some extra files for querying and managing BIOS password(s).

-### Password
+### password

-Must contain the BIOS password, if set, to be able to do any change.
+Must contain the BIOS supervisor password (aka 'pap'), if set, to be able to do any change.

+Every subsequent password change will be authorized with this password.
+The password may be unloaded by writing an empty string.
+Writing an invalid password may trigger the BIOS' invalid password limit, such that a reboot will be required in order to make any further BIOS changes.

-### PasswordEncoding
+### password_encoding

-Unclear, can be '', 'ascii' or 'scancode'.
+Encoding used for the password, either '', 'scancode' or 'ascii'.

+Scan-code encoding appears to require the key-down scan codes, e.g. 0x1e, 0x30, 0x2e for the ASCII encoded password 'abc'.

-### PasswordKbdLang
+### password_kbd_lang

-Unclear, can be '', 'us', 'fr' or 'gr'.
+Keyboard language mapping, can be '', 'us', 'fr' or 'gr'.

+### password_type

+Specify the password type to be changed when password_change is written to.
+Can be:
+* 'pap': supervisor password
+* 'pop': power-on-password

+Other types may be valid, e.g. for user and master disk passwords.

+### password_change

+Writing to this file will change the password specified by password_type.
+The new password will not take effect until the next reboot.

 ### password_settings

 Display password related settings.
+This includes:

+* password_state: which passwords are set, if any
+  * bit 0: user password (power on password) is installed / 'pop'
+  * bit 1: admin/supervisor password is installed / 'pap'
+  * bit 2: hdd password(s) installed
+* supported_encodings: supported keyboard encoding(s)
+  * bit 0: ASCII
+  * bit 1: scancode
+* supported_keyboard: support keyboard language(s)
+  * bit 0: us
+  * bit 1: fr
+  * bit 2: gr

 ### load_default_settings